mrjacobbloom/pattern-matcher.js/README.md

 #### `Types.validate(termInstance): void`

-Make sure all the arguments' types line up with the Term's expected types.
+Make sure all the arguments' types line up with the NodeClass's expected types.
 Doesn't return anything, but throws if types ton't line up with what's expected.
 This is automatically called at the start of every `PatternMatcher` call.